Ventral Hernia Repair

 What will happen during a ventral hernia repair?

 - You will be given general anesthesia to keep you asleep and free from pain during surgery.
-To fix the hernia laparoscopically, your healthcare provider will make a small incision above or to the side of your hernia, and insert a laparoscope.
+To fix the hernia laparoscopically, your surgeon will make a small incision above or to the side of your hernia, and insert a laparoscope.
 A laparoscope is a long metal tube with a light and camera on the end.
-He will insert other instruments by making 2 to 4 smaller incisions at different places on your abdomen.
-In an open hernia repair, your healthcare provider will make one large incision over your hernia.
+He or she will insert other instruments by making 2 to 4 smaller incisions at different places on your abdomen.
+In an open hernia repair, your surgeon will make one large incision over your hernia.

 - In both types of hernia repair, tools are used to remove the sac that contains your organs or abdominal tissue.
-Next, your healthcare provider will move your organs or tissue back into its correct place.
+Next, your surgeon will move your organs or tissue back into its correct place.
 Stitches or mesh may be used to close or cover the opening in your abdominal wall.
 This may prevent your organs and tissues from bulging through it again.
-Your healthcare provider may close the incisions in your skin with stitches, medical glue, or strips of medical tape.
+Your surgeon may close the incisions in your skin with stitches, medical glue, or strips of medical tape.

 What will happen after a ventral hernia repair?